 Personal Diarying in Circles

-I am experimenting with sharing my diary entries with my family, using the awesome matrix-based FUTO Circles app.
+I am experimenting with sharing my diary entries with my family, using the awesome matrix-based Circles app.
 I write in an offline Diary app.
 My off-line diary is perfect for my diarying, and Circles is a great tool for sharing stories.
 What I want to do is combine them, posting my daily diary entries perhaps at the end of each day, as Stories (is that what we call them?) in a Circle.

 I have tried posting my diary as password-protected web pages.
 Compared with that or other options such as email, some advantages of sharing through Circles include: family will be notified when I post something; a convenient way for them to reply; the app layout is optimised for reading such stories, and relatives' stories; the messages are in a standard protocol and can be accessed by other matrix apps, not locked in to one provider; it helps advance the state of matrix development (my knowledge, contribution to the ecosystem); it provides a compelling way to introduce matrix usage to my family.